devvrath123/ludo-server/README.md

 # ludo-server

-Ludo (also known as *Pachisi*, *Petits Chevaux*, *Mensch ärgere Dich nicht* or *Parchís*) game server written in Go.
+Ludo game server written in Go.
 Deployable on any VPS.
 Ludo is a classic board game where players have to roll a die to take their 4 tokens home, while knocking out your opponents' pieces by landing on them and sending them back to their starting square.
+Ludo is also known as *Pachisi*, *Petits Chevaux*, *Mensch ärgere Dich nicht* or *Parchís*

 ## Some Features